<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2784/would-anarchist-society-with-crimes-like-rape-serial-murder</guid>
+<guid isPermaLink="true">https://anarchy101.org/20868/anarchist-conceptions-of-love</guid>

 </item>